corda/TokenSDKDemo/README.md

     list Alice

-This command is needed to retrieve the token-ids abd report-ids used in other commands.
+This command is needed to retrieve the token-ids and report-ids used in other commands.

 ### create authority (accessor, dealer, carets, clarity, colour, cut)